rahul-mitra13/MiniMaxTicTacToe/README.txt

-Project Description: In this project, I've implemented the minimax algorithm to play the classic game, TicTacToe against a human opponent.
+Project Description: In this project, I've implemented the minimax algorithm to play the game, TicTacToe against a human opponent.
 The project consists of a Board.java class, a Move.java class and a driver class called TicTacToe.java where the actual program execution begins.

 Dependencies: The following commands can be used to compile these programs on a Linux OS.